 In the basics of outsourcing, there is an idea of taking a business process out of the company and transferring it outside, to a specialized service provider.
 It is common to outsource accounting and legal operations and companies specialized in these processes get market esteem.
 KPMG or PwC are among the best examples of international giants providing complex outsourcing services.

-According to a Global Industry Analytics report, the global outsourcing market will reach around $220 billion by 2020.
+According to the Global Outsourcing Services Market report, the global outsourcing market will reached around US$620.381 billion in 2020.
 The estimation is not including cloud-based processes, which are basically a top-tech form of outsourcing particular needs, be that delivering an internal tool or providing computing power.

 Software development outsourcing itself is usually divided into offshoring and nearshoring.